 5. SHARE CAPITAL

-The paid up Equity Share Capital of the Company as on March 31 2021 was Rs.51.42Crore.
+The paid-up Equity Share Capital of the Company as on March 31 2021 was Rs.51.42Crore.
 There was no change in the share capital during the year under review.

-The Company has not accepted any deposits within the meaning of sub-section (31) ofSection 2 and Section 73 of the Companies Act 2013 (hereinafter referred to as "theAct") and the Rules framed thereunder.
-As on March 31 2017 there were no deposits lying unpaid or unclaimed.
+The Company has not accepted any deposits within the meaning of sub-section (31) ofSection 2 and Section 73 of the Companies Act 2013 ("the Act") and the Rulesframed thereunder.
+As on March 31 2021 there were no deposits lying unpaid or unclaimed.

 8. PARTICULARS OF LOANS GUARANTEES AND INVESTMENTS

-The loans given investments made and guarantees given & securities provided duringthe year under review are in compliance with the provisions of the Act and Rules framedthereunder and details thereof are given in the Notes to the StandaloneFinancial Statements.
+The loans given investments made and guarantees given & securities provided duringthe year under review are in compliance with the provisions of the Section 186 of the Actand Rules made thereunder and details thereof are given in the Notes to the StandaloneFinancial Statements.

 10. CONSOLIDATED FINANCIAL STATEMENTS

 In accordance with the provisions of sub-section (3) of Section 129 of the Act and SEBIListing Regulations the Consolidated Financial Statements of the Company including thefinancial details of all the subsidiary companies forms part of this Annual Report.
 TheConsolidated Financial Statements have been prepared in accordance with the AccountingStandards prescribed under Section 133 of the Act.

-11. SUBSIDIARY COMPANIES
+11. SUBSIDIARY AND ASSOCIATE COMPANIES

 12. DIRECTORS' RESPONSIBILITY STATEMENT

 3. we have taken proper and sufficient care for the maintenance of adequate accountingrecords in accordance with the provisions of the Act for safeguarding the assets of theCompany and for preventing and detecting fraud and other irregularities;

 5. we have laid down internal financial controls and the same have been followed by theCompany and that such internal financial controls are adequate and were operatingeffectively; and

 6. we have devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.

-13. DIRECTORS & KEY MANAGERIAL PERSONNEL
+13. DIRECTORS & KEY MANAGERIAL PERSONNEL 13.1 Directors

 In compliance with sub-regulation (3) of Regulation 36 of SEBI Listing Regulations andSecretarial Standard - 2 on General Meetings brief resume expertise and other details ofMr.
 Kejriwal are given in the Notice convening the ensuing Annual General Meeting.

 13.2 Key Managerial Personnel (KMP)

 Pursuant to the provisions of sub-section (51) of Section 2 and Section 203 of the Actread with the Rules framed thereunder the following persons are the Key ManagerialPersonnel of the Company as on March 31 2021:

 1. Mr. Vimal Kejriwal Managing Director & CEO;